 Skip to main content

-Luckily health insurance policies provide for such restoration of sum insured.
-Restoration benefit is an add-on feature in health insurance policies that offers an additional sum insured after the original sum insured is fully exhausted in a policy year.
+Restoration benefit is an add-on feature in health insurance policies that offers an additional sum insured after the original sum insured is exhausted in a policy year.

 This benefit is alternatively known as the refill benefit.
-It can be useful in case there is a need of a second hospitalization within the single policy year.
+It can be useful in case there is a need of a second hospitalization in a single policy year.

 Sum insured is the maximum amount payable in a health insurance policy.
 Sum insured takes care of the hospitalization expenses along with the doctor’s fee, room rent, medical procedures etc. Restoration benefit restores the sum insured of the health insurance policy, to its original limit after it gets exhausted following a claim.
 This benefit is available for individual and group policies.
 This benefit is useful when there is a second hospitalization within a single policy year.

-Restoration benefit is the best choice for a floater policy where all members of a family are covered and a single sum insured is floating between all the family members.
+Restoration benefit is particularly useful under a floater policy where all members of a family are covered and a single sum insured floats between all the family members.

 Type of restoration benefit in health insurance

-There are two types of restoration benefits that are based on the amount of exhaustion of sum insured:
+Two types of restoration benefits are available based on the amount of exhaustion of the sum insured:

 For instance, if a Rs.
 4 lakh claim is filed under a Rs.
 5 lakh amount insured health plan, you will receive the remaining insured amount of Rs.
 1 lakh upon claim payment.
 But the restoration benefit will not be available in the event of a second claim filed during the same insurance year.
 In case your remaining sum insured is exhausted, only then the restoration benefit is activated.

 Partial Exhaustion: In the event that only a portion of the sum covered is exhausted, the restoration benefit is still applicable.
-This kind of restoration benefit is the better option when it comes to benefits.
+This kind of a top up benefit is the better option when it comes to coverage utility.

 For instance, if you make a claim of Rs 4 lakh against your total sum insured of Rs.5 lakh, you will be left with Rs.
 1 lakh.
 However, the restoration benefit would come into effect and the insured amount would be raised to Rs 5 lakh, ready for any additional claims in the future.